-- Clause go back to at least 1651, when the Dutch broke with traditional European diplomatic customs and prohibited their foreign ministers from accepting "any presents, directly or indirectly, in any manner or way whatever."
-The Framers also had the benefit of earlier thinking by those who drafted state constitutions, including Maryland's, and by those who crafted the Articles of Confederation, which contained the clause's predecessor: "[N] or shall any person holding any office of profit or trust under the United States, or any of them, accept of any present, emolument, office, or title of any kind whatever, from any king, prince, or foreign State." - 24.
-The Foreign Emoluments Clause was not included initially at the Constitutional Convention, but it was added without dissent at the request of Charles Pinckney, who "urged the necessity of preserving foreign Ministers & other officers of the U.S. independent of external influence."
-Edmund Jennings Randolph confirmed the clause's anti-corruption purpose, stating:
+23. The Foreign Emoluments Clause.
+The origins of the Foreign Emoluments Clause go back to at least 1651, when the Dutch broke with traditional European diplomatic customs and prohibited their foreign ministers from accepting "any presents, directly or indirectly, in any manner or way whatever."4 The Framers also had the benefit of earlier thinking by those who drafted state constitutions, including Maryland's,5 and by those who crafted the Articles of Confederation, which contained the clause's predecessor: "[N]or shall any person holding any office of profit or trust under the United States, or any of them, accept of any present, emolument, office, or title of any kind whatever, from any king, prince, or foreign State."6

-3 5 John Bassett Moore, A Digest of International Law § 651 (1906) (quoting Dutch Republic regulation).
+4 5 John Bassett Moore, A Digest of International Law § 651 (1906) (quoting Dutch Republic regulation).

-See Md.
+5 See Md.
 Declaration of Rights of 1776, art.
 32 ("That no person ought to hold, at the same time, more than one office of profit, nor ought any person, in public trust, to receive any present from any foreign prince or state, or from the United States, or any of them, without the approbation of this State.").